quyencodes/fullstack-concepts/README.md

 ### package.json and prettier/eslint/editorconfig wombocombo

-1. To create <a ref="https://blog.ezekielekunola.com/understanding-the-package.json-file">package.json</a> and skip <a ref="https://docs.npmjs.com/cli/v9/commands/npm-init">the questionnaire altogether</a>, open VS code terminal with `ctrl + tilda` and write in the terminal the following command:
+1. To create <a href="https://blog.ezekielekunola.com/understanding-the-package.json-file">package.json</a> and skip <a href="https://docs.npmjs.com/cli/v9/commands/npm-init">the questionnaire altogether</a>, open VS code terminal with `ctrl + backtick mark` and write in the terminal the following command:

 ```
 npm init -y
 ```

-2. To setup <a ref="https://prettier.io/docs/en/options.html">prettier</a>, <a ref="https://eslint.org/">eslint</a>, <a ref="https://editorconfig.org/">editorconfig</a> wombocombo as <a ref="https://www.knowledgehut.com/blog/web-development/npm-install-dev-dependencies">dev dependencies.</a> These extensions are essential when working in codebases where many people are collaborating.
+2. To setup <a href="https://prettier.io/docs/en/options.html">prettier</a>, <a href="https://eslint.org/">eslint</a>, <a ref="https://editorconfig.org/">editorconfig</a> wombocombo as <a href="https://www.knowledgehut.com/blog/web-development/npm-install-dev-dependencies">dev dependencies.</a> These extensions are essential when working in codebases where many people are collaborating.
 Eslint will help enforce code styles, prettier will format code, and editorconfig will enforce defined coding styles for multiple developers across multiple devices: you can think linux, mac, and windows operating systems.
 Please make sure you have prettier and eslint installed on vscode.

 ```
 npm i -D prettier eslint-plugin-prettier eslint-config-prettier eslint-plugin-node eslint-config-node
 ```

 3. (<b>Optional</b>) In terms of style guides, Airbnb has one of the most popular for writing concise, clean and readable JavaScript code.
-Here are a few <a ref="https://tinyurl.com/5cmhcfxf">examples</a> if you're interested in learning more.
+Here are a few <a href="https://tinyurl.com/5cmhcfxf">examples</a> if you're interested in learning more.
 The Airbnb style guide is quite strict, so this is an <b>optional step</b>.

 ```
 npx install-peerdeps --dev eslint-config-airbnb
 ```

 1. Now that you have the wombocombo setup, please <b>copy and paste the `.editorconfig`, `.eslintrc.json` and `.prettierrc` files</b> in this github repo over to your new project.
 I've already created the config files so that you can start coding.
 If you'd like to make your own changes, please refer to docs and online resources.
-To setup the config files yourself and learn more, refer to this <a ref="https://www.youtube.com/watch?v=SydnKbGc7W8&t=378s&ab_channel=TraversyMedia">video</a>.
+To setup the config files yourself and learn more, refer to this <a href="https://www.youtube.com/watch?v=SydnKbGc7W8&t=378s&ab_channel=TraversyMedia">video</a>.
 At this stage, your repository should look similar to the photo below.

 | Checkpoint 1
 :-: